Skip to main content

 • If you publish a new Donor Anniversary automation while an existing one is running, the new automation replaces the existing automation.

-• You can have only one running or paused Donor Anniversary automation.
+• You can have only one running or paused Donor Anniversary automation at a time.

 Happy Birthday